Earth Notes: On the IKEA SMAKLIG Built-in Induction Hob: Review

 We have had this hob for 4 years now.
 I have never used the bridge function, but it may be useful for others.
 It heats up quickly, so am not waiting for water to boil for very long for things like pasta etc. It cleans very well.
 You have to manage the setting slightly if you want to simmer as even on some of the lower settings 3, 4, 5 it can still bubble too much.
 I don't think I would go back to a gas hob, as this is much quicker to cook with.
 I would recommend.

-Essentially none of our ancient (student days in some cases!) pans would work with induction, so we bought a new set of suitable pans.
-Typically pans and so on are marked on the base what they are suitable for, eg traditional gas/electric, or induction, and we did not have to spend a lot.
+None of our ancient pans (from student days in some cases!) worked with induction.
+So we bought a new set of suitable pans.
+Typically pans are marked on the base with what they work with, eg traditional gas/electric, or induction, and we did not have to spend a lot.
 As you'd expect, having shiny new pans improved our whole experience!